DEFRA/ai-data-development-standards/docs/guides/rag.md

 ### 1. Clean Chunks

-- Lowercase text - embeddings are usually case-sensitive meaning "Cheetah" and "cheetah" would result in a different vector despite having the same logical meaning
+- Lowercase text - Embeddings are usually case-sensitive meaning "Cheetah" and "cheetah" would result in a different vector despite having the same logical meaning
-- Remove stop words - removing stop words like "a", "an" and "the" would allow both "a cheetah is faster than a puma" and "the cheetah is faster than the puma" to both be vectorially equal to "cheetah faster than puma."
+- Remove stop words - Removing stop words like "a", "an" and "the" would allow both "a cheetah is faster than a puma" and "the cheetah is faster than the puma" to both be vectorially equal to "cheetah faster than puma."
 - Fix spelling mistakes
 - Remove unicode characters
 - Normalisation (expand abbreviations, convert numbers to words, expand contractions)